 We are working toward completion of the Mount Storm repowering by the end of 2027.
 Clearway is thrilled to work with the available trained and skilled workforce in West Virginia to bring this project to fruition through a partnership with the West Virginia Affiliated Construction Trades.

 As with most technologies, wind farms benefit from refurbishment and repowering as newer and more efficient equipment becomes available.
-A full repowering of the Mount Storm Wind Farm means that the current turbines will be completely removed, recycled, and replaced with fewer turbines and more efficient, reliable, state-of-the-art technology.
+A full repowering of the Mount Storm Energy Center means that the current turbines will be completely removed, recycled, and replaced with fewer turbines and more efficient, reliable, state-of-the-art technology.

 By updating our fleet of turbines, the project will be able to provide more reliable power to the local grid.